ahadali153/findandseek/journals/artemis_liu.md

 ## July 12th, 2023

 Finished activities/comments/likes/adventures files and completed the backend.
 We also created the separate list of outdoors activities instead of using an API to retrieve that information.

+## July 13th, 2023

+Worked on front end authentication as well as worked a bit on the designing in figma for our web application outter shell design.

+## July 14th, 2023

+We worked on unit testing and was wrapping up all the work for the four tests.

+## July 16th, 2023

+Our group split up with some of us making forms while the other two designed figma for all our pages on our web application.

+## July 17th, 2023

+Continued on making the logo and web design on figma

+## July 18th, 2023

+Continued on making the logo and web design on figma